rramsden/opsworks-cookbooks/dotenv/README.md

 Opsworks Set-Up
 ---------------

-* Add the following keys "env" and "symlink_before_migrate" to your stack settings custom JSON
+* Add the following to your stacks custom JSON

 	    {
         	"deploy": {